betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 ## 12. EzLanding

 This is a newly developed feature, CLI only, that makes landings less bouncy, even when airmode is on.
-This is achieved by restricting the amount to which airmode can increase throttle, and by attenuating iTerm, when throttle is low and sticks are centerd.
+This is achieved by restricting the amount to which airmode can increase throttle, and by attenuating iTerm, when throttle is low and sticks are centered.

 EzLanding is disabled by default.